Second Story in the Community

 Family Resource Centers

 We operate two Family Resource Centers in Culmore and Springfield to provide resources on a drop-in basis to families in need.
-Other local nonprofits help to provide free legal aid and a medical clinic as well as ESL and parenting classes, among other programs.
+Other local nonprofits help to provide free legal aid and a medical clinic as well as ESL, parenting health education, and financial literacy classes, among other programs.
 Families can receive help filling out documents and learn about referrals to further connect with their community.
 We also distribute food and clothes to people in need.

-The centers are the collaborative effort of community-based organizations, the private sector, and county agencies to bring services, information, and resources to community members.
+The centers are the collaborative efforts of community-based organizations, the private sector, and county agencies to bring services, information, and resources to community members.

 Culmore Family Resource Center (near Bailey’s Crossroads)